What if every charge against me was dropped by the prosecutor or

 provide you with the status of your case.

-Is it true that I can only use the expunge process once?
+Is it true that I can only use the seal process once?

 You can only have the charges for one Florida criminal history